 Small Foundation continues to improve its induction and training documentation.
-In 2017 a specialist firm was engaged to further enhance our induction process and documentation, and this work was successfully completed.
 This induction process is applied to any new team member, whether at the Director or executive level.

 Staff remuneration is decided by executive Directors who have direct management responsibility for the executive team.
 This is done with reference to individual performance and intelligence on market rates for each role in its respective location.
 Directors do not receive any remuneration from Small Foundation (see note 9 to the financial statements).